zooviee/IBM-Capstone-Project/README.md

 ## Summary of all results:
-The insights we found with this analysis is that
+The insights we found with this analysis include the following:
 - Programming languages like Typescript is gaining significant interest and Python continues to grow as well
 - Databases like Redis, ElasticSearch, Postgresql, MongoDB are gaining more interest
 - Platforms like Slack and Windows are losing significant interest from the tech community